hczhcz/mese-next/README.md

 * MESE-Next supports more than 8 players in the same game (32 players maximum by default);
 * MESE-Next supports more game settings;
 * MESE-Next provides 8p-feeling settings in any game;
-* Classic MESE have paper-based reports (for MESE-Next, you might print webpages);
+* Classic MESE have paper-based reports (for MESE-Next, you might print the web pages);
 * Classic MESE supports bots;

 ### Difference between MESE-Next and [JA Titan](http://titan.ja.org/)